Best 4 Scuba Regulators for Cold Water Diving

 The first one completely surrounds the first stage environmental dry chamber, the second is found inline the low-pressure hose, and third is adjacent to the second stage casing.

-The Legend Glacia features an overbalanced environmentally sealed first stage with 2HP and 4 LP Ports.
+The Legend Glacia features an overbalanced environmentally sealed the first stage with 2HP and 4 LP Ports.
 It also comes with Aqua Lung Auto-Closure Device (ACD).
 This seals the first stage inlet fitting as soon as it is removed from the cylinder.
 In the event that you forget to put on the dust cap, it will prevent water or other contaminants from entering the first stage.

 The Second stage is also balanced and is made with an aluminum cover for added thermal conductivity.
 It has a user adjustable inhalation knob to adjust breathing efforts on the fly.
 It also comes with a lip shield to keep lips warm while diving.